alisonliang17/splunk-siem-lab/README.md

 # 🔐 Splunk SIEM Security Lab

 ## 📌 Project Overview
-A hands-on cybersecurity lab that simulates real-world RDP brute force attacks and detects them in real-time using Splunk SIEM.
-This project demonstrates both offensive (Red Team) and defensive (Blue Team) security techniques.
+Designed and implemented a hands-on cybersecurity lab to simulate real-world attack scenarios and detect malicious activities using Splunk SIEM in real time.

+The lab includes multiple stages of the attack lifecycle, including brute force attempts, unauthorized remote access, and post-exploitation activities.
+It demonstrates both Red Team (offensive security) and Blue Team (defensive monitoring) techniques, showcasing the ability to build, attack, detect, and defend within a controlled environment.

 ## 🛠️ Tools & Technologies
 - Splunk Enterprise 9.4.3